Turbo-Union RB199

 The Turbo-Union RB199 is a turbofan jet engine designed and built in the early 1970s by Turbo-Union, a joint venture between Rolls-Royce, MTU and Aeritalia.

-The only production application was the Panavia Tornado.
+The only production application was the Panavia Tornado, but it was used in the British Aerospace EAP whose 1st flight was on 8 August 1986 from Warton, without use of a spare engine on its total 259 flights, and is now in RAF Cosford Museum.
+It was also used in the first two Prototypes of the Eurofighter Typhoon, whose 1st flight, by DA1, was from Manching, Bavaria on 27 March 1994, and for a further two years before the EJ200 engines were installed - good reliability meant the spare RB199 engine supplied was never used.

 Design and development

-The RB199 originated with a requirement, in 1969, to power a new European multirole combat aircraft(MRCA) called the Panavia MRCA.
+The RB199 originated with a requirement, in 1969, to power a new European multirole combat aircraft (MRCA) called the Panavia MRCA.
 The engine requirements to meet the Panavia MRCA specification were significant advances over current engines in thrust-to-weight ratio, fuel consumption and size.
 The final selection of the engine for the MRCA was made between a new European collaboration, Turbo Union, with the RB199, and Pratt & Whitney who proposed the JTF16.
 The Panavia MRCA would later be called the Panavia Tornado.

 Advanced engine studies at Bristol Siddeley had already been done to support the BAC/Dassault AFVG and were based on the Pegasus two-spool arrangement.
-At Rolls-Royce, where the three spool RB211 engine was in development, 3 shafts were considered better.
-Rolls-Royce took over Bristol Siddeley in 1967 so the configuration for the RB199 was decided jointly, a three shaft engine.
+At Rolls-Royce, where the three-shaft RB211 engine was in development, three shafts were considered better.
+Rolls-Royce took over Bristol Siddeley in 1966 so the configuration for the RB199 was decided, a three-shaft engine, but fundamentally to Bristol's design and Bristol's higher technology.

-The overall design concept for the international collaborative program, 3 shafts and a bypass ratio (BPR) of about 1.2, was decided by Rolls-Royce.
-The bypass ratio was chosen for long-range, low fuel consumption particularly when throttled back.
-The selected BPR also gave a higher reheat boost than with smaller values used on similar engines such as 0.4.
+The overall design concept for the international collaborative program, three shafts was decided by Rolls-Royce.
+The bypass ratio was chosen for long-range, with low fuel consumption, particularly when throttled back.
+The selected BPR also gave a higher reheat boost than with smaller values used on similar engines.
 The design of the individual modules was shared between Rolls-Royce, MTU and Fiat according to their existing expertise.
-For example, Rolls-Royce designed the fan using scaled-down Pegasus knowledge.
-They also did the combustor, high pressure (HP) turbine and reheat.
-The reheat used cold air combustion techniques, described by Sotheran and which were derived from their experience with ramjets and plenum chamber burning (PCB) in Pegasus front nozzles.
-Fiat had built turbines for the Viper so did the low pressure(LP) turbine as well as the final nozzle.
-MTU did the intermediate pressure(IP) and high pressure (HP) compressor, IP turbine and thrust reverser.
+Rolls-Royce designed the fan using scaled-down Pegasus knowledge, the combustor, the high pressure (HP) turbine and the reheat.
+The reheat used cold air combustion techniques, described by Arthur Sotheran and which were derived from their experience with ramjets and plenum chamber burning (PCB) in Pegasus front nozzles.
+Fiat had built turbines for the Viper so designed the low pressure (LP) turbine as well as the final nozzle.
+MTU designed the intermediate pressure(IP) and high pressure (HP) compressors, the IP turbine, and the thrust reverser.